310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% bubble Chiaki %}
 They may just be idols, but believe me when I say the Okinawa idol groups are immensely powerful!
 They’ll wipe you out if you aren’t careful!

-And so, although we aren’t the strongest unit out there—as fellow brethren from the same company, we’ll assist y—
+And so, although we aren’t the strongest unit out there — as fellow brethren from the same company, we’ll assist y—
 {% endbubble %}

 {% bubble Keito %}